 After Valentine's Day, the chocolate hearts and roses are whisked away to make room for Easter candy.
-There are jelly beans and Cadbury eggs abound, but nothing says Easter more than marshmallow Peeps.
-These just born marshmallow chicks feature a colorful candy coating and smooth and creamy marshmallow in the middle.
-They make the perfect addition to your Easter basket and did you know these classic candies are simple to make at home?
+Of course, you have to have peanut butter eggs, jelly beans and Cadbury eggs, but nothing says Easter more than marshmallow Peeps.
+These marshmallow chicks feature a colorful candy coating and smooth and creamy marshmallow in the middle.
+They make the perfect addition to your Easter basket.
+But did you know that you can make your own peeps?
+Homemade peeps are easy and fun to make.

-- Bloom the gelatin sheets by soaking in ice water until soft, approximately 5 to 10 minutes.
+- Bloom the gelatin sheets by soaking in cold water until soft, approximately 5 to 10 minutes.

-- In a metal or glass bowl, combine the sugar and egg whites with a whisk.
+- In a metal or glass mixing bowl, combine the sugar and egg whites with a whisk.

-- Transfer to a small sauce pot and cook over a double boiler on low.
+- Cook the sugar mixture over a double boiler on low heat.
 Whisk occasionally until the sugar is completely dissolved.

 - Squeeze out any excess water from the gelatin sheets an add them to the sauce pot, whisking until the gelatin is dissolved.

-- Transfer the mixture to an electric mixer fitted with the whisk attachment.
-Add the vanilla bean and whisk on medium-high speed until cool.
+- Transfer the mixture to a stand mixer fitted with the whisk attachment.
+Add the vanilla bean or vanilla extract and whisk on medium-high speed.
+The mixture will cool down and fluff up as you mix it.
 When ready, it should resemble a marshmallow fluff.

 - Spread the mixture into a sheet pan lined liberally with colored sugar.
 Top the exposed marshmallow with the sugar as well.
 Let cool completely.